 Q4.
 What is the pattern of the GATE exam?

 GATE exam is conducted in online mode, i.e. it is a computer-based exam.
-The exam will be conducted for 25 papers in two sessions (morning and evening).
+The exam will be conducted for 29 papers in two sessions (forenoon and afternoon sessions).

 Q6.
-How many PSUs offer recruitment through GATE score of the candidates?
+How many PSUs offer recruitment through GATE score to the candidates?